CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/HOL-Day-1/Ex2.md

 ---

-## Task 1: Investigate and remediate Incidents in Microsoft Defender XDR
+## Task 1: Investigate and Remediate Incidents in Microsoft Defender XDR

 In this task, you’ll investigate a phishing email, take appropriate actions, submit it to Microsoft for review, and monitor the automated investigation and alerts triggered in Microsoft Defender XDR.